Balimbanana/SM-Synergy/README.md

 # SM-Synergy
-This is a collection of SourceMod addons/plugins/translations and gamedata for Synergy 4.3 SM (may or may not be up-to-date).
+This is a collection of SourceMod addons/plugins/translations.

+The scripts directory goes in steamapps\Common\Synergy\synergy\scripts this is to apply the correct gender for player response contexts.